Denton, Norfolk

-It is a very active community as can be seen on its Website - see link in box on right.

 History

 Denton's name is of Anglo-Saxon origin and derives from the Old English for an enclosed farmstead or settlement in a valley.

 In the Domesday Book, Denton is listed as a settlement of 49 households in the hundred of Earsham.
 In 1086, the village was divided between the estates of King William I and Eudo, son of Spirewic.

 The village boundaries include the remaining earthworks of Denton Castle which was likely built in 1088 by William d'Albini and subsequently abandoned in 1254.
 Today, the castle is a scheduled monument and in the ownership of the National Trust.

 Geography

-According to the 2011 Census, Denton has a population of 326 residents living in 149 households.
+According to the 2021 census, Denton has a total population of 358 people which demonstrates an increase from the 326 people listed in the 2011 census.

-Denton falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
+The A143, between Gorleston-on-Sea and Haverhill, runs through the southern part of the parish.

 St. Mary's Church

-Denton's parish church is of Norman origin and dedicated to Saint Mary.
-The church tower holds evidence of three major rebuilding efforts, the most notable in the Eighteenth Century in the Tudor Perpendicular Style.
-The stained glass dates back to the Medieval period, with some examples installed by Le Grys Manfylde in the mid-Sixteenth Century.
+Denton's parish church is dedicated to Saint Mary and dates from the Thirteenth Century.
+St. Mary's is located on Earsham Road and has been Grade I listed since 1959.

+St. Mary's churchtower is of curious construction with the lower parts being made of flint and the upper parts being made of Victorian red brick.
+The interior of the church was restored in the Victorian era yet it still boasts stained-glass windows dating from the Sixteenth and Seventeenth Century, with were reset in the 1850s.
+St. Mary's also holds sets of royal arms from the reigns of Queen Victoria, King George III and Queen Elizabeth II.